 Masjid Wilayah and Islamic Cosmopolitanism

 And it is that very Muslim cosmopolitanism that Masjid Wilayah represents.
-Opened to the public in 2000, the dominant influence on Masjid Wilayah is Ottoman, with its giant main pendentive dome.
+Opened to the public in the year 2000, the dominant influence on Masjid Wilayah is Ottoman, with its giant main pendentive dome.
 The turquoise tiling on the mosque’s twenty-two domes harkens back to the Safavid-era mosques of Iran—most notably, the Shah Mosque of Isfahan.

 Horseshoe arches, commonly associated with Ummayad mosques, such as the Great Mosque of Cordoba, line Masjid Wilayah’s perimeter.
 Its grand iwan, a feature common to Indo-Persian mosques, is partly composed of Makrana marble—the same material used for the Taj Mahal.
 The iwan’s rounded top reflects Malaysia’s modernist aspirations.
 And the mosque’s spectacular woodwork, including its large doors and mimbar, is the work of local artisans from the Kelantan and Terengganu regions.